Yeiush: Yeiush shelo mida'at

-Yei’ūsh shelo mida'at (יאוש שלא מדעת) occurs when the owner of a lost object does not know the object is lost (or does not know the circumstances surrounding the loss), but would have given up hope on finding the object had he known that the object was lost (e.g., if an item with no form of identification falls from the pocket of a person on a public thoroughfare but the person does not know that it has fallen).
+Yei’ush shelo mida'at (יאוש שלא מדעת) occurs when the owner of a lost object does not know the object is lost (or does not know the circumstances surrounding the loss), but would have given up hope on finding the object had he known that the object was lost (e.g. if an item with no form of identification falls from the pocket of a person on a public thoroughfare but the person does not know that it has fallen).
 The legal significance of this scenario occurs if the object is found by another person before the owner of the property discovers his loss.

-There was a Talmudic dispute between Abaye and Rava whether this is a valid form of yei’ūsh, i.e., whether the finder must return of the object or whether he may keep it.
+There was a Talmudic dispute between Abaye and Rava about whether this is a valid form of yeiush; i.e., whether the finder must return the object or whether he may keep it.
 Abaye maintained that this was not a valid form of yei’ūsh and thus the finder must return an object found under these circumstances.
 Rava allowed the finder to keep the object under these circumstances.
 The Talmud itself settles the dispute in favor of Abaye.